psnc-dl/wp-chcontext/src/wp-chcontext/readme.txt

 License: EUPL v.1.1 (GPLv2 compatible)
 License URI: https://joinup.ec.europa.eu/software/page/eupl/licence-eupl

-Widget showing a list of links to free cultural heritage materials based on tags of currently displayed post or on predefined item of the website.
+Widget showing a list of links to free cultural heritage materials based on tags of currently displayed post or on predefined element of the website.

 == Description ==